 Belgium is known all over the world for its beer-brewing craft and traditions dating back to the Middle Ages.
-Today there are over 200 breweries in operation, producing beers ranging from refreshing white ale to bolder triples and quadruples.
-We invite you on a cycling adventure that will reveal you the origins of several of Belgium’s best beers while enjoying the lovely surroundings they come from.
+Today there are over 400 breweries, producing beers ranging from refreshing white ale to bolder triples and quadruples.
+We invite you on a cycling adventure that will reveal to you the origins of several of Belgium’s best beers while enjoying the lovely surroundings they come from.
+While cycling the Flemish beers route, you have a chance to explore De Koninck Brewery, Artois Beer Brewery, Bierbrouwerij De Koninck, and also Abdij van Averbode – famous not only as a brewery but as a cheese factory!

 - Discover the origins of several of Belgium’s best beers